Project Information

 Notes:

-Please be aware that we do not guarantee safety of the work as this is an unsupervised hallway gallery space.
+Please be aware that we do not guarantee the safety of the work as this is an unsupervised hallway gallery space.
 The work in the vitrines is generally safe as the doors close.
 However, we ask that the artist be responsible for insuring all their work.

-Exhibits in all spaces are on display for about three months.
+Exhibits in all spaces are generally on display for about three months.
 We invite winter term pedagogical projects to consider presenting for the FCDC Teaching Expo, and, if applicable, spring/summer research projects may be shared with the OCAD Summer Institute.

 We do not have the funds to provide artist fees but recommend and will support applications for OAC Exhibition Assistance Grants for those applying from Ontario.
 Please investigate funding sources from your home communities.
-We do provide gallery install assistance, cover the design, printing and installation costs of didactics, and list exhibit information on the gallery/project blog and through the OCAD website.
+We provide gallery install assistance, cover the design, printing and installation costs of didactics, and list exhibit information on the gallery/project blog and through the OCAD website.

 Information & Submissions: